jochshen/cse15l-lab-reports/Week3Lab.md

 ```
 ***Since I specified which specific file and didn't use `*`, it didn't return the file name like the other example.
 It just display the line number and contents of the line the word appears in.***

 3. ` grep -c `: returns the number of times the word appears.
-Helpful when you want to count the number of times a pattern appears in a file,
+Helpful when you want to count the number of times a pattern appears in a file.

 ```
 Input: grep -c "a" government/About_LSC/Comments_on_semiannual.txt